jbcodeforce/aws-studies/docs/infra/storage.md

 * **Event Notifications**: on actions like S3:ObjectCreated, S3:ObjectRemoved, S3:ObjectRestore.
 Can be combined with name filtering.
 Events may be sent to SNS, SQS, Lambda function, and EventBridge.
 * **Amazon Macie**: is a machine learning security service to discover, classify and protect sensitive data stored in S3.
 * **S3 Object lock**: to meet regulatory requirements of write once read many storage.
 Use _Legal Hold_ to prevent an object or its versions from being overwritten or deleted indefinitely and gives you the ability to remove it manually.
 * **S3 Byte-Range Fetches**: parallelize GET by requesting specific byte ranges.
-Used to speed up download or download partial data.
+Used to speed up download or to download partial data.
 * **S3 Batch operations**: perform bulk operations on existing S3 objects with a single request.
 To get the list of object, use [S3 Inventory]().
 * **Server Access Logs**: used for audit purpose to track any request made to S3 in the same region, from any account.
 Logs are saved in another bucket.
 * **S3 Glacier Vault Lock**: Adopt a Write Once Read Many) model, by creating a Vault Lock Policy.
 Data will never be deleted.